lammps/lammps/doc/src/compute_voronoi_atom.rst

 Output info
 """""""""""

+.. deprecated:: TBD

+   The *peratom* keyword was removed as it is no longer required.

 This compute calculates a per-atom array with two columns.
 In regular dynamic tessellation mode the first column is the Voronoi volume, the second is the neighbor count, as described above (read above for the